Detritus: Terrestrial ecosystems

-Consumers
+Consumers and producers

-There is an extremely large number of detritus feeders in water.
-After all, a large quantity of material is carried in by water currents.
-Even if an organism stays in a fixed position, as long as it has a system for filtering water, it will be able to obtain enough food to get by.
-Many immobile organisms survive in this way, using developed gills or tentacles to filter the water to take in food, a process known as filter feeding.
+There is an extremely large amount of detritus feeders in water.
+A large quantity of material is carried by water currents.
+Many sessile organisms survive by filtering organic matter carried by watercurrents, using developed gills or tentacles to filter the water to take in food, a process known as filter feeding.
+Some organisms catch suspended organic matter with tentacles covered in mucus, like sea anemones.

-Another more widely used method of feeding, which also incorporates filter feeding, is a system where an organism secretes mucus to catch the detritus in lumps, and then carries these to its mouth using an area of cilia.

-Many organisms, including sea slugs and serpent's starfish, scoop up the detritus which has settled on the water bed.
-Bivalves which live inside the water bed do not simply suck in water through their tubes, but also extend them to fish for detritus on the surface of the bed.
+Certain organisms, like gastropods and brittlestars, scoop up the detritus which has settled on the seabed.
+Bivalves which often live in sediments, don't just filter water through their tubes, but also extend them to fish for detritus on the upper layers in the sediment on the seafloor.

-Producers

-In contrast, from the point of view of organisms using photosynthesis such as plants and plankton, detritus reduces the transparency of the water and gets in the way of this process.
-Given that these organisms also require a supply of nutrient salts, in other words fertilizer, for photosynthesis, their relationship with detritus is a complex one.
+In aquatic systems, for primary producers, such as plants, algae and phytoplankton, detritus reduces the transparency of the water, and slows photosynthesis.

-In land ecosystems, the waste products of plants and animals collect mainly on the ground (or on the surfaces of trees), and as decomposition proceeds, plants are supplied with fertilizer in the form of inorganic salts.
+In terrestrial ecosystems, the waste products of animals, and dead plants and plant material collect mainly on the ground, and as decomposition proceeds, plants are supplied with fertilizer in the form of inorganic salts.
 In water ecosystems, relatively little waste collects on the water bed, and so the progress of decomposition in water takes a more important role.
 Investigating the level of inorganic salts in sea ecosystems shows that unless there is an especially large supply, the quantity increases from winter to spring—but is normally extremely low in summer.
 As such, the quantity of seaweed present reaches a peak in early summer and then decreases.
 The thinking is that organisms like plants grow quickly in warm periods and thus the quantity of inorganic salts is not enough to keep up with the demand.
 In other words, during winter, plant-like organisms are inactive and collect fertilizer, but if the temperature rises to some extent they will use this up in a very short period.

 It is not entirely true that their productivity falls during the warmest periods.
 Organisms such as dinoflagellate have mobility, the ability to take in solid food, and the ability to photosynthesise.
 This type of micro-organism can take in substances such as detritus to grow, without waiting for it to be broken down into fertilizer.